jfmonsa/knowledge_obsidian_vault/Knowledge/Constraint Programming (CP).md

 # CP Basic Framework
 ![[Pasted image 20250303232741.png]]
-+ Propagation: add constraints to reduce domains and constraints leading to new equivalent CSP's
++ ==Propagation==: add constraints to reduce domains and constraints leading to new equivalent CSP's
 	+ in other words: eliminate possible values of the domains of solution that don't not satisfy the solution
-+ Proceed by cases is a recursive call of this algorithm for each newly formed CSP
++ ==Proceed by cases and split== is a recursive call of this algorithm for each newly formed CSP

 This algorithm recursive algorithm could be analyze as a tree
 ![[Pasted image 20250303233251.png]]